joost-morsink/Identity/docs/overview.md

 # Overview
-In domain driven design a very important type is the _entity_.
+In domain driven design a very important type of object is the _entity_.
 An _entity_ can be uniquely identified by some value.
-We call the attribute/property that identifies this entity a primary key, and its value we will call an _identity value_.
+The attribute/property that identifies some entity is called a primary key, and its value we will call an _identity value_.
 Often the type of this value depends partly on the domain model (domain key), partly on some system that stores the entity (technical key).

 ## Identity Values {#idval}